-Stretching along the sinewy curves of the Douro River, Porto is a city of hilly cobblestone lanes, avant-garde museums and grand architectural monuments that date back to the Middle Ages.
+Stretching along the sinewy curves of the Douro River, Porto is a city of hilly cobblestone lanes, avant-garde museums and grand architectural monuments dating back to the Middle Ages.

 Whether you come for a weekend or stay for a week, don’t miss these top things to do in Porto.

-1. Take in the river views from the bustling Ribeira district
+1. Admire the river views from the bustling Ribeira district

 People line a harbor arm that leads to a lighthouse.
 Large waves crash against the harbor wall and splash high into the air